Apakah Latihan Yoga Mampu Menurunkan Risiko Diabetes?

 1. Vinyasa Yoga

 Vinyasa is a type of yoga that combines dynamic movements with breathing techniques.
-The continuous movements in Vinyasa Yoga help improve cardio fitness, burn calories, and boost metabolism.
+The continuous movements of Vinyasa Yoga help improve cardio fitness, burn calories, and boost metabolism.

 2. Hatha Yoga